ars904/Step-Video-TI2V/README.md

 🔧 Motion Score Considerations
-Certain camera movements, especially tracking shots, orbit shots, and complex motion effects, work significantly better with motion_score = 5 or 10 rather than motion_score = 2.
-Choosing the right setting can greatly enhance motion smoothness and accuracy.
+motion_score = 5 or 10 offers smoother and more accurate motion than motion_score = 2, with motion_score = 10 providing the best responsiveness and camera tracking.
+Choosing the right setting enhances motion precision and fluidity.

-## Visual Effects
+## Anime Style

 <table border="0" style="width: 100%; text-align: center; margin-top: 1px;">
   <tr>